Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 MonoGame (on Linux and Mac) for the fundamental game logic (drawing to the screen, user input, etc).

 ### Am I qualified to make a SMAPI mod?
-There are two general requirements:
+If you're an experienced developer, you should be fine; if you have little or no experience, there are two general requirements:

 * Determination.
 Even with no development experience, you can learn along the way if you're determined.
 You should be prepared for a steep learning curve depending on the scope of your mod,